1erich/measure-up-to-anki-exporter/readme.md

 active tab should be a measure up question

---- (repeat till no more questions avaliable) --- run workflow
+--- START (repeat this block till no more questions avaliable) ---

+run workflow

 next question

---- (repeat till no more questions avaliable) ---
+--- END (repeat this block repeat till no more questions avaliable) ---

 call GET http://localhost:3010/export (in browser is ok)